PerrinMyerson/Search-Engine/README.md

 selected postings, and text mmap hot so repeated searches avoid process startup and index-open costs.

-`brutal-bench smoke` builds the deterministic fixture corpus in `bench/fixtures/corpus`, searches the first query in `bench/queries.txt`, renders the top result, and emits an in-process benchmark report.
+`rowser-bench smoke` builds the deterministic fixture corpus in `bench/fixtures/corpus`, searches the first query in `bench/queries.txt`, renders the top result, and emits an in-process benchmark report.
 It is the quickest local proof that indexing, search, render, and benchmarking are wired together.